 The most focused batters can pick up the spin of the pitch right out of the pitcher’s hand.
-Keep your eyes on the ball and look for the pitch indicators like finger placement, seam spin and wrist motions.
+Keep your eyes on the ball and look for any differences in spin, flight path or arm speed you can see.

 CoachUp is the safest and easiest way to find a coach for personalized training.
 With our 100% money-back guarantee and vetted coaches, anyone can achieve their full athletic potential.
 Find your perfect coach today and become the athlete you want to be!